 Museums & More

 If a few rain clouds threaten to darken your visit, never fear!
 There are plenty of indoor activities to keep your youngsters entertained.
-Families can spend the entire day exploring the Oregon Museum of Science & Industry (OMSI) or the Children’s Museum.
-Ample children’s theaters, indoor play areas and indoor activities ensure that you’ll never run out of warm, dry fun.
+Families can spend the entire day exploring the Oregon Museum of Science & Industry (OMSI) or the Portland Children’s Museum, and ample children’s theaters, indoor play areas and indoor activities ensure that you’ll never run out of warm, dry and family-friendly fun.

 Tiptoe Through the Tulips

-From the last week of March through April, head to the Wooden Shoe Tulip Farm in Woodburn, south of Portland, for their annual springtime Wooden Shoe Tulip Festival.
-This kid-centered fest features 40 acres (16 hectares) of gorgeous blooms, plus plenty of children’s activities.
-The kiddos will love the hay wagon rides, duck races, tire swings and cow train rides, along with plenty of food and drink offerings.
+Head to the Wooden Shoe Tulip Farm in Woodburn, located south of Portland, for their annual springtime Wooden Shoe Tulip Festival.
+This kid-centered fest features 40 acres (16 ha) of gorgeous blooms, plus plenty of children’s activities.
+Kiddos love the hay wagon rides, duck races, tire swings and cow train rides, along with plenty of food and drink offerings.